IEntin/ClientServer/README.md

 Business logic is an example of financial calculations I once worked on.
 This logic finds keywords in the request from another document and performs financial calculations based on the results of this search.
 There are 10000 requests in a batch, each of these requests is compared with 1000 entries from another document containing keywords, money amounts and other information.
 The easy way to understand this logic is to look at the responses with diagnostics turned on.
 The single feature of this code referred in other parts of the application is a signature of the method taking request string_view as a parameter and returning the response string.
 Different logic from a different field, not necessarily finance, can be plugged in.

 To measure the performance of the system the same batch is repeated in an infinite loop, but every time it is created anew from a source file.
 The server is processing these batches from scratch in each iteration.
-With one client processing one batch takes about 10 milliseconds on desktop with 4 CPU cores and with Ubuntu 22.04 installed.
+With one client processing one batch takes about 10 milliseconds on desktop with 4 CPU cores and on Ubuntu 22.04.
 Printing to the terminal doubles the latency, use ./client > /dev/null or write output to the file to exclude/reduce printing latency.

 To test the code manually (not using deploy.sh):